JuliaLang/julia/doc/src/manual/style-guide.md

 foo(Int(x), Int(y))
 ```

-This is better style because `foo` does not really accept numbers of all types; it really needs
+This is a better style because `foo` does not really accept numbers of all types; it needs
 `Int` s.

 One issue here is that if a function inherently requires integers, it might be better to force